Are you Over-Vaccinating your dog?

 4. “Vaccines should NEVER be given to unhealthy animals.
 It goes against the recommendations in all vaccine inserts as well as those of virtually all immunologists.”
 Says Dr. Don Hamilton, DVM.

-- Catherine O’Driscoll, founder of The Canine Health Concern in the UK, offers an educational program based upon ten years of research on canine healthcare, including the side effects of over-vaccination.
+- Catherine O’Driscoll, the founder of The Canine Health Concern in the UK, offers an educational program based upon ten years of research on canine healthcare, including the side effects of over-vaccination.

 6. Single vaccines, given several weeks apart, are far safer than combined serums all given at the same time.